Cedarhurst Senior Living logo

 IADLs consist of more complex activities such as:

-To take the ADL and IADL assessment below, consider the day-to-day personal functions listed in the “ADL/IADL Functions” (e.g., Bathing, Eating, and so on).
-Rank how your loved one performs each function based on the following senior assistance levels:
+To take the ADL and IADL assessment below, consider the day-to-day personal functions listed in the “ADL/IADL Functions” (e.g., bathing, eating, and so on).
+Rank how you perform each function based on the following senior assistance levels:

-Your loved one can perform this function on their own without help from another person.
+I can perform this function on my own without help from another person.

-Your loved one can perform this function, but they may need minimal assistance with some aspects of it.
+I can perform this function but may need minimal assistance with some aspects of it.

-Your loved one has difficulty with this function and needs a lot of assistance to complete it.
+I have difficulty with this function and need a lot of assistance to complete it.

 Unable to Do on Their Own

-Your loved one is unable to perform this function and relies on others to perform the task for them.
+I am unable to perform this function and rely on others to perform the task for me.

-For each ADL/IADL Function row, select the option that matches your loved one’s ability to perform the function.
+For each ADL/IADL function row, select the option that matches your ability to perform the function.

-For example, if your loved one can bathe on their own with no assistance, you would select “can do on their own."
+For example, if you can bathe on your own with no assistance, you would select “Can do on my own."
 Select an option in each row to ensure you receive an accurate score.

 ADL Function